Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH instability in superfluid He

-Next the rotation drive $\Omega$ is increased by a small increment $\Delta \Omega \ll \Omega$ to $\Omega_\mathrm{c}$ or slightly above.
-Here the phase boundary cannot support any more the discontinuity in the tangential flow velocities across the interface and a damped surface wave is triggered.
-It unleashes the escape of a variable number of vortex quanta $\kappa = h/(2m_3)$ through the AB interface in the form of a small bundle of closely packed vortex loops, which all are embedded within one surface depression of the interfacial wave.
-At high temperatures $T > 0.6\,T_\mathrm{c}$ the large friction in vortex motion limits interactions among the loops, the number of individual vortices in the bundle remains constant, and they ultimately grow to rectilinear vortex lines.
-In the final state these are arranged as a central cluster of rectilinear singly-quantized B-phase vortices with a singular topological "boojum`` point defect at the AB interface where they connect to dissociated halves of the A-phase double-quantum vortex \cite{PointDefect}.
+When the rotation drive $\Omega$ is next increased by a small increment $\Delta \Omega$ to $\Omega_\mathrm{c}$ (where $\Delta \Omega \ll \Omega$) or slightly above, the phase boundary loses stability and a surface wave is triggered.
+It unleashes the escape of a variable number of small vortex loops, each carrying a single quantum of superfluid circulation $\kappa = h/(2m_3)$.
+These loops protrude from the A phase vortex sheet into the B phase and lie initially closely packed, covering one surface depression of the interfacial wave \cite{KH-Review}.
+At high temperatures $T > 0.6\,T_\mathrm{c}$ the large mutual friction damping in vortex motion limits interactions among the loops and their number remains constant while they grow to rectilinear vortex lines.
+In the final state they are arranged as a central cluster of rectilinear singly-quantized B-phase vortices, as seen on the right in Fig.~\ref{Principle}, with a topological ``boojum" point defect at the AB interface where they connect to dissociated halves of the A-phase vortex \cite{PointDefect}.

-Towards lower temperatures the damping of vortex motions, the "mutual friction`` $\alpha (T,P)$, radically decreases.
+Towards lower temperatures the mutual friction damping $\alpha (T,P)$ decreases \cite{Makinen}, ultimately exponentially in the B phase.
 Below $0.6\,T_\mathrm{c}$, $\alpha \lesssim 1$ and the B phase enters the turbulent regime.
-Here the number of vortex quanta in the escaping bundle is not conserved while the small loops evolve to rectilinear B-phase vortex lines.
-Instead the loops interact and proliferate via reconnections to a turbulent burst \cite{TurbulentTransition}.
-In the rotating counterflow the turbulent burst is rapidly turned \cite{Front} into a rotating state with rectilinear vortices close to the equilibrium number of lines $N_\mathrm{eq} = \pi R^2 \, n_\mathrm{v}$ (here $R$ is the radius of the cylinder and $n_\mathrm{v} = 2\Omega/\kappa$ the areal density of rectilinear lines in the B-phase vortex array in solid-body rotation).
+Here the number of vortex loops escaping within the interfacial surface depression is not conserved while the loops evolve to rectilinear B-phase vortex lines.
+Instead the closely-packed loops interact and proliferate via reconnections to a turbulent burst \cite{TurbulentTransition}.
+In the rotating counterflow the turbulent burst ultimately evolves \cite{Front} to the equilibrium vortex state, where the number of vortex lines $N_\mathrm{eq} \approx \pi R^2 \, n_\mathrm{v}$.
+Here $R$ is the radius of the cylinder and $n_\mathrm{v} = 2\Omega/\kappa$ the areal density of rectilinear lines in the B-phase vortex array in solid-body rotation.

-The experimental signal of the instability is the change in the B-phase vorticity, which is monitored non-invasively with continuous-wave NMR spectrometers.
-Their detector coils are located outside the rotating cylinder above and below the interface, in A and B-phase sections residing in homogeneous axially oriented polarizing magnetic fields.
+Experimentally it is the number of vortex lines which is monitored continuously non-invasively with NMR spectrometers.
+Their detector coils are located outside the rotating sample cylinder above and below the AB interface, displaced far enough from the interface so that they reside in homogeneous axially oriented polarizing magnetic fields.